 We are a fast food nation, addicted to debt, over burdened with things, and being led astray by those whom could care less about our health, retirement, wages, and quality-of-life.
 The capitalists have put a giant wheel in each of our cages and told us if we run fast enough we can be like them.
 In reality, we just need to get off the wheel.

 As Abraham Lincoln's quote (the subtitle of this blog) explains, Labor is the engine, not capital.
 One can produce and produce, unless someone actually wants or needs the service or product its useless.
 Valuing Labor and utilizing its skills and knowledge to make things desired and necessary is a sustainable and less volatile path.
-We, as workers in a supposedly representative democracy, should be exporting our step-up model (living wage, health care, pension) rather than allowing corporation to slowly drag everyone down to below subsistence wages.
+We, as workers in a supposedly representative democracy, should be exporting our step-up model (living wage, health care, pension) rather than allowing corporations to slowly drag everyone down to below subsistence wages.

 Privatizing Away Equity